- Serves: 1 1/2 cups

 • 1 cup water (or as needed)

 If necessary, pit the fruit.
 Place the fruit in a small bowl and cover with the water.
 Transfer to the refrigerator for about 4 hours or until the fruit is completely rehydrated.
 Once reconstituted, the fruit can be used to sweeten recipes like smoothies, dressings, etc.

 To make a more “paste-like” mix, soak the dried fruit for 1 to 2 hours or until quite soft.
-Transfer to a high-speed blender and process until smooth.
-If adding the vanilla bean, remove the seeds from the bean and add it to the blender as well.
-Also note that vanilla extract could also be used but the vanilla bean not only adds beautiful flavor, it also adds nice flecks of vanilla.
+Strain and reserve the liquid.
+Transfer fruit to a high-speed blender and process until smooth.
+If adding the vanilla bean, scrape the seeds from the pod and add it to the blender as well.
+Also, note that vanilla extract could also be used, but the vanilla bean not only adds beautiful flavor, it also adds nice flecks of vanilla.

-If needed, add water a bit of water to create the consistency you need.
-If using the paste in baked recipes, use as little water as possible.
-If the paste is runny, it will add additional moisture to the recipe and impact negatively on the finished product.
+If needed, add the reserved liquid to adjust to the consistency you desire.
+If using the paste in baked recipes, use as little liquid as possible.
+If the paste is runny, it will add additional moisture to the recipe and negatively affect the finished product.

 This mixture will keep for over a week, covered, and refrigerated.
 Alternatively, it can be frozen for several months.
 It will not freeze solid which facilitates scooping out exact amounts.

-Note: For a different flavor note, add a pinch of ground spice, such as cinnamon or nutmeg, or sea salt along with a bit of fresh lemon juice.
+Note: For a different flavor note, add a pinch of sea salt or ground spice, such as cinnamon, nutmeg, clove or cardamom, along with a bit of fresh lemon juice.